 Not setup in CMOS

-If you have recently physically installed any new hardware such as a tape drive or other backup medium, temporarily disconnect that new hardware to ensure that it is not the cause of your floppy drive not working.
+If you have recently installed any new hardware, you should consider disconnecting it temporarily to ensure that it is not the cause of your floppy drive not working.

 Not connected properly

-- Power down, unplug, and open computer, being aware of ESD and its potential dangers.
+- Power down, unplug, and open the computer, being aware of ESD and its potential dangers.

-- Verify that the floppy connection is connected to the motherboard FDD connector.
-If it appears to be connected, disconnect and reconnect cable to verify cable is seated properly.
+- Verify the floppy connection is connected to the motherboard FDD connector.
+If it appears to be connected, disconnect and then reconnect the cable to verify the cable is seated properly.

-- Verify that the floppy cable coming from the motherboard is connected to the back of the floppy drive.
-If connected, disconnect and connect the floppy drive cable to verify seated properly.
+- Verify the floppy cable coming from the motherboard is connected to the back of the floppy drive.
+If connected, disconnect and reconnect the floppy drive cable to verify it is seated properly.

-- Verify that a power connection is also connected to the back of the floppy drive.
+- Verify a power cable is connected to the back of the floppy drive.

 - If your floppy cable has more than one connection, verify that you have connected the floppy to the appropriate connection.
 The above picture illustrates what drive should be connected where.

-If you are not able to read or write to a floppy diskette from Windows, verify that the computer is not exhibiting floppy drivers issues by testing the floppy drive from MS-DOS.
+If you are not able to read or write to a floppy diskette from Windows, verify the computer is not exhibiting floppy driver issues by testing the floppy drive from MS-DOS.

-If you are running Windows 3.x click File and click Exit Windows to get to an MS-DOS prompt.
+If you are running Windows 3.x, click File and select Exit Windows to get to an MS-DOS prompt.

-If you are running Windows 95, Windows 98, Windows ME, Windows NT, Windows 2000, or Windows 2000 click Start, Shutdown, and Restart the computer to a MS-DOS prompt.
+If you are running Windows 95, Windows 98, Windows ME, Windows NT, Windows 2000, or Windows 2000, click Start, Shutdown, and Restart the computer to an MS-DOS prompt.

-Once at the prompt, place a diskette into the floppy disk drive and type format a: if you get:
+Once at the prompt, place a diskette into the floppy disk drive and type format a:.

-Write Protect Error = Ensure that the disk is not write protected by removing the floppy disk and insuring that you cannot see through both holes; if you can, move the tab in the left hand side down (looking from the back of the floppy) and try again.
-If the disk is not write protected try another floppy disk.
+Write Protect Error - Ensure the disk is not write protected by removing the floppy disk and verifying you cannot see through both holes.
+If you can see light, move the tab on the left side (looking from the back of the floppy) to the down position and try again.
+If the disk is not write protected, try another floppy disk.

-Invalid drive specification = Verify that you floppy drive is setup properly in CMOS Setup.
+Invalid drive specification - Verify the floppy drive is set up properly in CMOS setup.

-If you continue to experience issues after following the above steps it is likely that hardware within the computer is bad.
+If you continue to experience issues after following the above steps, it is likely that hardware in the computer is bad.
 Replace the following hardware in the computer in the below order.

-- Replace the floppy data cable that connects the computer floppy drive to the motherboard \ I/O board.
+- Replace the floppy data cable that connects the computer floppy drive to the motherboard.

-- Replace the floppy if the floppy data cable did not resolve your issues.
+- Replace the floppy drive if the floppy data cable did not resolve your issues.

-- Replace or request that the motherboard \ I/O board be replaced.
+- Replace or request that the motherboard be replaced.